A Guide to Pig Snouts for Dogs (by Rosalind the Vet)

 Some owners report that the dried snouts can be greasy and stain soft furnishings.
 Small pieces or crumbs may make the process quite messy too!

-Health Benefits of Feeding Pig Snouts to Your Dog
+Benefits of Pig Snouts for Dogs

-Key Benefits
+Key benefits

-● Low in Fat – if you pick the low-fat variety, these are healthy treats that can be enjoyed in small quantities without your dog piling on the pounds.
+If you pick the low-fat variety, these are healthy treats that can be enjoyed in small quantities without your dog piling on the pounds.

-● Joint Health – pig snouts are high in collagen, which keeps your pet’s joints in excellent health.
+Pig snouts are high in collagen, which keeps your pet’s joints in excellent health.

-● Short to Medium Chew Time – beneficial if you want your dog to chew but don’t want treats left lurking under the sofa.
+Beneficial if you want your dog to chew but don’t want treats left lurking under the sofa.

-● Dental Health – Chewing snouts can remove plaque from your dog’s teeth and improve oral hygiene.
+Chewing snouts can remove plaque from your dog’s teeth and improve oral hygiene.

-For the right dogs, there are many potential health benefits to feeding pig snouts:
+For the right dogs, there are many potential health benefits to feeding pig snouts.

-Mental enrichment
+Mental Enrichment

 Anything that promotes chewing and provides new tastes, smells and textures hugely enriches your dog’s life.
 Hiding chews for them to seek out can add even more fun to the process.
 These may not be the longest-lasting chews, but they are great for that instant distraction or gratification.